browserengineering/book/book/accessibility.md

 access and interact with websites---and shows how to solve several of the most common accessibility problems in browsers.
 The key takeaways are:

-- The semantic and declarative nature of HTML makes accessibility features natural extensions
+- the semantic and declarative nature of HTML makes accessibility features natural extensions;
-- Accessibility features often serve multiple needs, and almost everyone benefits from these features in one way or another
+- accessibility features often serve multiple needs, and almost everyone benefits from these features in one way or another;
-- The accessibility tree is similar to the display list and drives the browser's interaction with screen readers and other assistive technologies
+- the accessibility tree is similar to the display list and drives the browser's interaction with screen readers and other assistive technologies;
-- New features like dark mode, keyboard navigation, and outlines need to be customizable by web page authors to be maximally usable
+- and new features like dark mode, keyboard navigation, and outlines need to be customizable by web page authors to be maximally usable.

 ::: {.web-only}